cpagniel/FishOASIS/hardware/FishOASIS_hardware.md

 ### Gluing PVC Battery Housing

-Cut the PVC pipe to xxx meters long using a hacksaw or a PVC pipe cutter.
+Cut the PVC pipe into a 30-inch long tube using a hacksaw or a PVC pipe cutter.

 Prime each end of the cut pipe.
 On one end, glue the PVC cap using the cement.
 On the other end, glue the union connector.
 A tutorial on how to prime and glue a PVC pipe can be found [here](https://www.youtube.com/watch?v=8kKVIoUhyYA&ab_channel=BenjaminSahlstrom).